Fountain Valley

 At a Glance

-Fountain Valley is a template for stable, residential Central OC — tree-lined streets, flat terrain, a massive park at its center, and a no-drama suburban culture that has never tried to be anything it isn't.
+Fountain Valley is a template for stable, residential Central OC: tree-lined streets, flat terrain, a massive park at its center, and a no-drama suburban culture that has never tried to be anything it isn't.
 What's changed in recent years is the price tag.
 The "affordable OC" reputation Fountain Valley once held has eroded as prices have caught up with the rest of coastal-adjacent Orange County.
-What you're buying now is predictability at a premium — which is still the right trade for a specific type of buyer.
+What you're buying now is predictability at a premium, which is still the right trade for some.

 The Big Picture

-Fountain Valley sits in central OC between Cypress and Costa Mesa, with the I-405 on its eastern edge and major commercial corridors along Brookhurst Street.
-Mile Square Park anchors the center — a large facility with sports fields, trails, and picnic areas that defines the city's character.
+Fountain Valley sits in central OC bordered by Huntington Beach, Westminster, Garden Grove, Santa Ana, and Costa Mesa, with I-405 cutting across the city's southern half and major commercial corridors along Brookhurst Street.
+Mile Square Park anchors the center: a large facility with sports fields, trails, and picnic areas that defines the city's character.
 The terrain is flat and suburban, planned in the 1950s–1970s with wide streets and consistent lot sizes.
 Beneath the quiet residential surface, the city carries real economic weight: Kingston Technology (global HQ) and Hyundai Motor America (North American HQ) are both based here, providing a corporate tax base that keeps parks well-maintained.

 Lifestyle

 Mornings are school drop-offs and I-405 commutes.
-Weekends revolve around Mile Square Park — sports, trail running, gatherings.
+Weekends revolve around Mile Square Park: sports, trail running, gatherings.
 Retail concentrates on Brookhurst Street; residential blocks are quiet and car-dependent.
-The dining scene is stronger than the city's suburban reputation suggests: Fountain Valley bleeds into Little Saigon and is home to one of the most concentrated Vietnamese restaurant corridors in Southern California.
-Brochard Shabu, a local institution, is the kind of independent spot that earns regional loyalists.
+The dining scene is stronger than the city's suburban reputation suggests: Fountain Valley sits adjacent to Little Saigon and is home to one of the most concentrated Vietnamese restaurant corridors in Southern California.
+Brodard Restaurant, a Vietnamese institution famous for its spring rolls, is the kind of independent spot that earns regional loyalists.
 Chain retail is still the dominant commercial texture, but the food is genuinely good if you know where to look.

 Housing